Private sector

 https://lh7-us.googleusercontent.com/H7FeEOjFsvEz90adbJEwfdgA3xydj1LKNGoQ_XhVAkJJPDcAz4w4RWWbGCaDbPMOreD8C2a7OLMxc0rdtAmuWJL9SSt0fHZBn_5EVnn1XvoGjcmp0ysoTMLU0Ntu330KL2CRUAgQq8u-tNITpnDYGJk

-How AI improves Social Media recruitment: Top trends
+How AI improves social media recruitment: Top trends

 Artificial intelligence is software that mimics the human way of thinking.
 Unlike traditional algorithmic applications, it performs a given sequence of actions, adapts to current circumstances, and makes decisions independently.
 So, what methods are used in AI-powered recruitment?